clbarrell/henry/readme.md

 The phase controller manages transitions between the four phases of content creation and provides appropriate guidance for each phase.

+### LLM Integration

+The LLM integration uses Anthropic's Claude API to:

+- Analyze user inputs for intent and content
+- Generate contextual follow-up questions
+- Determine when to transition between phases
+- Provide more personalized guidance

 ### Testing

 Run the test suite with: